Page 5

 "I'd phone them, I'd tell them, 'By god, get me some albums man!
 People are crying for them and I'm all out.'
 But they just wouldn't send the damn things.
 I'd miss out on so many sales."

 Whatever the reason, Steve was getting very upset with the company.
 He thought that it must be some sort of conspiracy, that maybe the company didn't want him eclipsing the career of Connors, or even coming close.
-As far fetched as that might seem, in Steve and Gini's minds, while out on the road earning a living, it festered a line of mistrust.
+As far fetched as that might seem, in Steve and Gini's minds, while out on the road earning a living, it festered in a line of mercurial mistrust.

 "We just watched them take it all away," said Steve.
 "Everything.
 We said nothing and just as they were about to leave, I said to one of them that my guitar was my bread and butter.
-He said, "What guitar?" and I said, "Why that's pretty good of you fella."
+He winked and said, "What guitar?" and I said, "Why that's pretty good of you fella."
 6

 But for all intents and purposes, this was the beginning of the end of Stevedore Steve.